What is Menu Planning

 What are the Types of Menu Planning

-Following are different menu types that applied while menu planning on occasions:
+Following are different menu types that applied while planning the menu:

 1. Table D’ote Menu